developer3389/simplest-vpn/README.md

 🟢🟢🟢 Congratulations!
 Your custom VPN protocol is now up and running! 🟢🟢🟢

-## How to Develop Your Own VPN

-> [!NOTE]
-> Developing a distributed system like a VPN requires a specialized setup.
-> We have created a comprehensive guide covering everything from remote SSH development to synchronizing project contexts with AI:
->
-> **Check out the guide here:** [vpn-dev-guide](https://github.com/developer3389/vpn-dev-guide)

 ## Traffic Lifecycle
 *This is optional and provided only for better understanding of the underlying mechanics.*
 <details>